pip-services/pip-services-docs/content/en/golang/commons/data/_index.md

 #### [StringValueMap](string_value_map)
 Cross-language implementation of a map (dictionary) where all keys and values are strings.
-The stored values can be converted to different types using variety of accessor methods.
+The stored values can be converted to different types using a variety of accessor methods.
 The string map is highly versatile.
 It can be converted into many formats, stored and sent over the wire.